 The Negroni is many things, but boring is not one of them.
 The cocktail has a very unique taste and an endless array of ways you can change and/or customize it to your liking.
 It’s an adaptation of the Americano cocktail, replacing the Americano’s club soda with gin, much like how the French 75 replaces the club soda in a Tom Collins with sparkling wine.
 Popular variations include the Aperol Negroni, the White Negroni, the Boulevardier, the Cardinale, and the Old Pal (a personal favorite).

 Nevertheless, this spirit-forward cocktail is strong with a flavor profile that isn’t masked by sugar or fruit juices.
-Therefore you’ll actually get to taste the spirit.
-At first sip, you might not be too ecstatic with the drink.
+So you’ll actually get to taste the spirit.
+At first sip, you might not be too excited about the drink.
 It can be an acquired taste, bold and slightly bitter.
 Regardless, wait a few minutes and let the ice melt a bit.
 Once your palate gets used to the unexpected, you’ll start to notice the subtle flavors in the vermouth and Campari.
-Then you’ll respect the cocktail for what it truly is, a one-of-a-kind apéritif.
+Then you’ll respect the cocktail for what it truly is, one-of-a-kind.

 Gin’s quality varies depending on raw ingredients, water purity, and the distillation process used.
 For the most part, the juniper berry defines what gin is, without it the spirit’s basically vodka.
 Yet some “new age” gins are replacing juniper (to an extent) with different flavors to highlight the spirit.

 In addition to juniper, other botanicals and spices are added to enhance and diversify gin’s flavor.
 Furthermore, there are many different brands/styles of gin that’ll work well in a Negroni.
-The most popular style of gin used in the Negroni is London Dry Gin: this includes brands like Beefeater, Bombay Sapphire, and Tanqueray.
-These three brands differ slightly in aroma and taste, but they’re all great additions and remain readily available worldwide.
+The most popular style of gin used is London Dry Gin: this includes brands like Beefeater, Bombay Sapphire, and Tanqueray.
+These three brands differ slightly in aroma and taste, but they’re all great additions and readily available.

-Campari is an Italian liqueur characterized by its bitter taste.
-The liqueur’s infused with herbs and fruit making it subtly spicy with only a little bit of sweetness.
+Campari is an Italian liqueur known for its bitter taste.
+The liqueur’s infused with herbs and fruit making it subtly spicy with a very small amount of sweetness.

 Campari is an acquired taste and can be a bit much if you’re not used to it.
 If that’s the case, reduce the Campari to half and substitute with either more gin or sweet vermouth.